Oakland Raiders' Biggest Remaining Offseason Question Marks

 Melifonwu's experience at free safety and ability to learn behind Reggie Nelson could help him develop into a versatile defensive back, who can interchange spots with Karl Joseph on the fly.
 Due to his size, don't be surprised to see him line up as a linebacker in certain packages.

 As a senior, the Connecticut product flashed his ability to seek and take down ball-carriers and receivers with 118 total tackles and cover the field through the air with four interceptions.
-Nelson should hold onto his starting spot while Melifonwu finds his role.
+Nelson should hold on to his starting spot while Melifonwu finds his role.

 Which Interior Defensive Lineman Separates Himself from the Competition?